qinzhounick/Richarduino-V7.0/README.md

 # Richarduino V7.0
 ## VHDL files
 Most of the VHDL files in this project were written by my instructor, Dr. William Richard, from CSE 462M.
-I mostly understand them and am working on a SPI VHDL file that outputs data and clk to the U3 component, MAX9939, to change the gain of the input signals.
+I implemented a SPI VHDL module that outputs data and clk to the U3 component, MAX9939, to change the gain of the input signals.
+In addition, I also implemented the XADC VHDL module that converts the input analog signal to data.

 ## ExpressSCH picture